 Write HTML Using Notepad or TextEdit

-HTML can be edited by using professional HTML editors like:
+Web pages can be created and modified by using professional HTML editors.

-However, for learning HTML we recommend a text editor like Notepad (PC) or TextEdit (Mac).
+However, for learning HTML we recommend a simple text editor like Notepad (PC) or TextEdit (Mac).

 We believe using a simple text editor is a good way to learn HTML.

-Follow the 4 steps below to create your first web page with Notepad.
+Follow the four steps below to create your first web page with Notepad or TextEdit.

 Step 1: Open Notepad (PC)